digitekh2i/Capstone-Online-shop/README.md

 # Capstone-Online-Store

 > For the purpose of educational practical exhibition, this capstone project marks the completion of html/css technical curriculum.
-In this project i created an online store, that deals strictly on designers wrist watches.
+In this project i created an online store, that deals strictly on designers wrist watches. the name of the ficticious company is wristy.

 Home Page
 ![screenshot](./media/Screenshot1.png)